OcelotBabou/Quartz/content/2-The World/Regions/Cities/Seagate.md

 title: Seagate
 draft: false
 tags:
-  - Portum
+  - continent/western-siarmorrin
-  - WesternSiarMorrin
+  - region/portum
-  - City
+  - location/city
 ---
 **Overview:**

-Seagate, the capital city of Portum, was once a bustling port city known for its vibrant harbor and strategic position along the Periculosus Ocean.
+Seagate, the capital city of [[Portum]], was once a bustling port city known for its vibrant harbor and strategic position along the Periculosus Ocean.
 Now a relic of its former glory, Seagate still stands as a testament to its rich maritime heritage.

 **Description:**